·

 17#.
 Mix Metal and Wood in the Kitchen

-Adding a backsplash made of natural stone or subway tile adds a layer of texture that bridges the gap between metal and wood.
-It’s a durable choice that stands up to heavy use while looking incredibly stylish.
+Adding a backsplash made of natural river stone or classic subway tile adds a rich layer of texture that bridges the gap between cold metal and warm wood.

 18#.
 Install Pocket Glass Doors

-When the doors are open, the boundaries of your home disappear, allowing the scent of the forest to fill every room.
-It is the most dramatic way to showcase a modern mountain home design.
+When these large doors are open, the physical boundaries of your home virtually disappear, allowing the fresh, invigorating scent of the forest to fill every room.

 19#.
 Use Reclaimed Wood Accent Walls

-The varied tones of the old wood provide a natural artwork that doesn’t require any additional decoration.
-It is an eco-friendly way to bring the outdoors in while supporting sustainable building practices.
+It is an eco-friendly way to bring the outdoors in while actively supporting sustainable building practices and preserving the charm of reclaimed materials.

 20#.
 Incorporate Soft Ambient Lighting

-Avoid harsh overhead lights by using a combination of floor lamps, wall sconces, and hidden LED strips.
-This creates a warm, inviting glow that makes the mountain nights feel intimate and cozy.
+Avoid harsh, flat overhead lights by using a curated combination of warm floor lamps, elegant wall sconces, and subtle, hidden LED strips throughout your home.

-Layering your light sources allows you to change the mood of the room depending on the time of day or activity.
-It is the secret to making a large, high-ceilinged room feel welcoming and lived-in.
+Layering your light sources gives you complete control, allowing you to change the mood of the room instantly depending on the time of day or your current activity.

 21#.
 Design a Minimalist Guest Suite

-Keep guest rooms simple and clutter-free, focusing on high-quality linens and a great view of the woods.
-A minimalist approach ensures that your visitors feel relaxed and focused on the natural beauty around them.
+A minimalist approach ensures that your visitors feel instantly relaxed and fully focused on the stunning, natural beauty found right outside their window.

-Providing a small desk or seating area gives guests a private place to unwind away from the main social areas.
-It adds a touch of luxury hotel hospitality to your personal mountain retreat.
+Providing a small desk or comfortable seating area gives your guests a private place to unwind away from the busier main social areas of the house.

 22#.
 Use Oversized Area Rugs